johnwalters/TallyStick/docs/Balance Sheet PRD.md

 # TallyStick Balance Sheet

-*Version 1.0 · Implemented August 21, 2026*

-*Product Requirements Document · Draft 0.2 · August 16, 2026*
+*Product Requirements Document · Version 1.0 · Implemented August 21, 2026*

 Companion documents: [Quicken Replacement PRD](Quicken%20Replacement%20PRD.md) · [Balance Sheet Product Specification](Balance%20Sheet%20PRODUCT_SPEC.md) · [Balance Sheet Task Tracker](Balance%20Sheet%20TASKS.md)

 ## 1. Product summary

-TallyStick will add an as-of-date Balance Sheet that presents what the configured company owns, owes, and retains.
-The feature also establishes application-wide company settings and a generic account taxonomy so TallyStick does not depend on one company's name, institutions, marketplaces, categories, or account arrangement.
-The report will be calculated from financial accounts, opening balances, Posted transactions, matched transfers, posting splits, chart-account hierarchy, and P/L results.
-Report totals will not be stored or directly editable.
+TallyStick provides an as-of-date Balance Sheet that presents what the configured company owns, owes, and retains.
+The completed feature also established application-wide company settings and a generic account taxonomy so TallyStick does not depend on one company's name, institutions, marketplaces, categories, or account arrangement.
+The report is calculated from financial accounts, opening balances, Posted transactions, matched transfers, posting splits, chart-account hierarchy, and P/L results.
+Report totals are not stored or directly editable.

-The first release must provide the same core confidence expected from a QuickBooks Balance Sheet:
+The implemented first release provides the same core confidence expected from a QuickBooks Balance Sheet:

 - Assets, Liabilities, and Equity shown in accounting hierarchy.
 - Bold subtotals and totals that follow the Chart of Accounts.